-g.
-3. Clockwise from top left: Sample output of the rice consumption model, suitability map of rainfed rice in Indonesia, drought-tolerant farming in Myanmar, and multiple use of irrigation water in Myanmar The unpredictable nature of rice production is a major challenge for farmers in rainfed environments.
+Fig. 3.
+Clockwise from top left: Sample output of the rice consumption model, suitability map of rainfed rice in Indonesia, drought-tolerant farming in Myanmar, and multiple use of irrigation water in Myanmar disaster-prone areas (Fig. 3).
+Second is the development of the Weather-Rice-Nutrient Integrated Decision Support System (WeRise).
+The unpredictable nature of rice production is a major challenge for farmers in rainfed environments.
 WeRise will support rainfed farmers to stabilize paddy yield.
 Third is the improvement of irrigation methodology in the Central Dry Zone of Myanmar.
 JIRCAS will develop methodologies to improve irrigation efficiency and promote adaptive farming practices to reduce drought risk.
 2 Development of intensive watershed management models for soil erosion-prone areas in Sub-Saharan Africa Land degradation such as soil erosion has been continuing in many regions of Sub-Saharan Africa (SSA) due to ongoing deforestation activities to expand farmlands and obtain firewood (Fig. 4).
 We will conduct the following researches at the Central Plateau of Burkina Faso in the Sudan Savanna Zone as well as the Ethiopian Highlands, both of which are at a high/very high risk of land degradation in SSA.
 At the Central Plateau of Burkina Faso, soil erosion is a serious problem because rainfall intensities are high and fragile soils vulnerable to water erosion are distributed (Fig. 5).
-Also, low-input agriculture has been causing lower soil fertility and stagnation of agricultural productivity.
-To make effective use of the region's soil and water resources at a watershed scale, we will propose and evaluate soil and water conservation techniques, and maximize the use of resources by classifying arable lands into vegetation zones, conservation agriculture areas, and rainfed rice fields depending on specific land conditions of the watershed.
+Also, lowinput agriculture has been causing lower soil fertility and stagnation of agricultural productivity.
+To make effective use of the region's soil and water resources at a watershed scale, we will propose and evaluate soil and water conservation techniques, and maximize the use of resources by classifying arable lands into vegetation zones and conservation agriculture areas depending on specific land conditions of the watershed.
 Moreover, we will develop and propose improved sorghum cultivation and animal feeding management techniques to promote intensive agriculture and land use.
 Then, we will evaluate the effects of introducing the above-mentioned techniques on resource use efficiency using the Soil and Water Assessment Tool (SWAT) and the Universal Soil Loss Equation (USLE).
 We will also examine the effect of technology implementation on the income of agricultural households using prediction models based on a survey of farmers' existing conditions.
-Longstanding deforestation and slope-land reclamation are considered as the major causes of soil erosion on the slopes of the Ethiopian Highlands in Eastern Africa, making a significant impact on the farming and living environment of the rural area in recent years (Fig. 6).
-This project is aimed at conducting empirical
+Longstanding deforestation and slope-land reclamation are considered as the major causes of soil erosion on the slopes of the Ethiopian Highlands in Eastern Africa, making a significant impact on the farming and living environment of the rural

 Fig. 4.
-Water erosion risk map of Africa
+Water erosion risk map of Africa (UNEP, 1997)